freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/terms-to-know-for-beginners/index.md

 * The first output statement is `1+2`
 * The second output statement is `3`

-This is because we did not add the inverted commas for the second print statement and so, the compiler added the numbers before printing them.
+This is because we did not add the quotation marks for the second print statement and so, the compiler added the numbers before printing them.

 #### Comments: